 - 1. Items of work to be performed in accordance with this specification and the construction details therefore are: - a.
-Subsidiary Item Geotextile Fabric - (1) This item shall consist of furnishing and placing geotextile on all earth surfaces that contact the rock riprap, erosion stone, or roadstone as shown on the drawings. - (2) Geotextile shall be Class I, nonwoven.
-See Specification Table 2. - (3) The geotextile shall be placed with the long dimension parallel to the channel. - (4) Geotextile shall not be measured and shall be considered subsidiary to Rock Riprap and Erosion Stone Ditch Check bid items. - (5) No additional payment will be made for geotextile.
+Subsidiary Item Geotextile Fabric - (1) This item shall consist of furnishing and placing geotextile on all earth surfaces that contact the rock riprap or roadstone as shown on the drawings. - (2) Geotextile shall be Class I, nonwoven. - (3) The geotextile shall be placed with the long dimension parallel to the channel. - (4) Geotextile shall not be measured and shall be considered subsidiary to Rock Riprap bid items. - (5) No additional payment will be made for geotextile.